What are the minimum qualifications I need to apply for an adjunct instructor position for college credit plus at my high school?

 CRN stands for Course Registration Numbers.
 Stark State’s Registrar designates a unique number to every course that identifies the time, days, instructor and location of each course.
 The CRN is put on the class registration form to make sure students are enrolled in the correct course and section for your high school.

 What do I need to provide to my high school counselor?

 It is critical that each College Credit Plus instructor verify that their college roster is correct in the Stark State College information system, Banner.
 The instructor will need to provide the high school counselor with a list of discrepancies.

 Why do you need me to approve my class roster so quickly?

 The rosters become official after 7 days into the term and the school districts will be billed for these students.
 Students taking College Credit Plus classes expect to receive college credit.
 If a student is missing from the class roster, they will not be eligible to earn college credit for the course.

 mystarkstate is your portal to all of your course and student information and much more.
-Click here for instructions for logging into mystarkstate.
+Click “help” for instructions for logging into mystarkstate on the login page.

 Login to mystarkstate and click on the Class List icon in the Faculty Dashboard section.
 Click here for instructions on verifying class rosters.